J0k3r2k1/HA-Animated-cards/README.md

 Take your Home Assistant dashboard to the next level with dynamic, customizable animated cards that bring your smart home dashboard to life.

+This [YouTube Video](https://youtu.be/5vYz37AqSO4) explains how to do it.

 <hr>

 ![ezgif-8e9c11636a22c613](https://github.com/user-attachments/assets/4f5a1af0-d89b-4ed9-9c8c-36e678045580)